Non-stick surface: Diamond Surface (Hydrogen-Terminated)

 Diamond surfaces with hydrogen termination are hydrophobic, making them suitable for non-stick applications.
-Research using atomic force microscopy has demonstrated that these surfaces exhibit low adhesion forces, reinforcing their potential for such uses.
-Additionally, diamond's high thermal conductivity enables even heat distribution, while its chemical inertness contributes to durability.
-These characteristics indicate potential applications in cookware where traditional non-stick coatings may degrade.
-Although research into diamond-based surfaces is ongoing, the material's inherent advantages make it a promising alternative.
+Diamond's high thermal conductivity enables quick and even heat distribution.

 Culinary uses and limitations

 With other types of pans, some oil or fat is required to prevent hot food from sticking to the pan's surface.
 Food does not have the same tendency to stick to a non-stick surface; pans can be used with less, or no oil, and are easier to clean as residues do not stick to the surface.

 According to writer Tony Polombo, pans that are not non-stick are better for producing pan gravy, because the fond (the caramelized drippings that stick to the pan when meat is cooked) sticks to them, and can be turned into pan gravy by deglazing them—dissolving them in liquid.